logos-co/optimism-bridge-snt/README.md

 the differences between the fork and the upstream repository, head over to its [documentation](https://github.com/vacp2p/minime#readme).

-1. There are 2 functions to mint/burn, one is mint() & generateTokens(), and other is burn() & destroyTokens().
-One come from MiniMeToken inheritance, and other comes from IOptimismMintableERC20 inheritance.
-See more on point 2.
-2. MiniMeToken controller (SNTPlaceHolder) is also deployed on Optimism, and it _could_ be replaced by another controller that _could_ call generateToken function, potentially breaking the bridge, however, if we don't do this change, than it should be fine.
-3. MiniMeTokenFactory used in createCloneToken create new MiniMeTokens that are one inheritance down from OptimismMintableMiniMeToken, this is fine, just strange, but it couldnt be different, as clone tokens are not suppoused to be minted by bridge.
-This function is not even used by us.
+1. MiniMeToken uses generateTokens and destroyTokens operated by controller for mint and burn.
+OptimismMintableMiniMeToken uses mint and burn operated by bridge.
-4. MiniMeToken `version()` had to be renamed to `token_version()` due a conflict on inheritance and requirements of Optimism.
+2. MiniMeToken `version()` had to be renamed to `token_version()` due a conflict on inheritance and requirements of Optimism.
 Semver inheritance uses version() and this seems a requirement for Optimism.